Gone are the days where reading books about sex are considered well, embarrassing (to say the least).

 By Flo Perry

-We’ll just state the elephant in the bedroom—to some, the phrase “feminist sex” might seem a bit like an oxymoron but good news, it doesn’t have to be (and we say this wearing our best Gloria Steinem t-shirts).
+We're very here for more sex education books which are simply the best of the best and we'll just state the elephant in the bedroom—to some, the phrase “feminist sex” might seem a bit like an oxymoron but good news, it doesn’t have to be (and we say this wearing our best Gloria Steinem t-shirts).
 This illustrated book is your fun guide to just loving your body and having fun, guilt-free sex without the patriarchal BS.
 How To Have Feminist Sex talks about dating after #MeToo, faking consent, stress to kink and honestly, how losing your V-card isn't so different to eating your first chocolate croissant.

 Essays In Love